iluwatar/java-design-patterns/intercepting-filter/README.md

 ---
-title: "Intercepting Filter Pattern in Java: Design, Example, and Implementation"
+title: "Intercepting Filter Pattern in Java: Enhancing Request Processing in Web Applications"
+shortTitle: Intercepting Filter
 description: "Learn about the Intercepting Filter Pattern in Java.
 Discover how to design, implement, and use this pattern to enhance web request handling with practical examples and detailed explanations."
 category: Architectural
 language: en